 CEIAG enables the students to make impartial, informed, balanced and appropriate decisions about many key areas of their future development, progression and career pathway.
-CEIAG at Blackpool Aspire Academy is completely impartial and it enables CEIAG to be delivered in an objective and balanced manner by all staff so that each student receives exactly the same opportunities to explore potential pathways.
+CEIAG at Blackpool Aspire Academy is impartial and is delivered in an objective and balanced manner by all staff so that each student receives exactly the same opportunities to explore potential pathways.
 CEIAG is evident in key events that occur throughout the year and with many strands covered in Personal Social and Health Education (PSHE).
 It is also delivered through our curriculum subjects and in tutor time to meet the needs of our learners at Blackpool Aspire Academy.
 All of our careers’ activities are followed by staff and pupil feedback and the careers programme is reviewed in the summer term each year to ensure that all of our activities are engaging and impactful.
 Students’ progression is tracked throughout their time at the academy and beyond.

 In addition to this any advice or guidance given to students will be personalised and appropriate.
 Blackpool Aspire Academy also believes that working with outside agencies is an invaluable part of the CEIAG curriculum on offer.
 It is worth mentioning here that Blackpool Aspire Academy does not favour one Further Education institution and thus gives all providers an equal opportunity to provide current information to the students.